 When the lightning came, my mind was made up: turn back.

-She put up some resistance, argued once again that we must be near the top but in the end gave up.
+Anya was against it.
+She argued that we must be near the top.
+In the end, she gave up.

 On the descent the wind blew hard, sometimes gusting so hard I was worried we would blown off the mountain side.

 The rocks, including the ones marking the trail, were covered in snow.